Skip to main content

 URL Rewriting

-URL Rewriting is a method for instructing Sitebulb to modify URLs it discovers on the fly.
+URL Rewriting is a method for instructing Sitebulb to modify the URLs it discovers on the fly.
 It is most useful when you have a site that appends parameters to URLs in order to track things like the click path.
-Typically these URLs are canonicalized to the 'non-parameterized' version, which really just completely mess up your audit...unless you use URL rewriting.
+Typically, these URLs are canonicalized to the 'non-parameterized' version, which really just completely messes up your audit...unless you use URL rewriting.

-You use URL Rewriting to strip parameters, so for example:
+Use URL Rewriting to strip parameters.
+For example:

 Can become: